tesserato/Mark-Book/README.md

 You can know more about the developer [here](https://carlos-tarjano.web.app/).
 If you have comments, suggestions, questions or would like to be part of the team, drop a message at **tesserato@hotmail.com**

+There is also a "Songs" folder, where .mb files can be downloaded.
+If you would like to contribute songs, send them to **tesserato@hotmail.com**.

 ## You can donate using one of the methods below:

 ### Bitcoin